ari-dasci/OD-MULTICAST/README.md

 The dataset used in this paper are:

-1. HandgunTrajectory is a dataset for training models to predict the trajectory of handguns in vidos.
+1. HandgunTrajectory is the dataset for training models to predict the trajectory of handguns in vidos.

-2. The dataset used to train the handgun-detection model is available in: https://github.com/ari-dasci/OD-WeaponDetection/tree/master/Pistol%20detection
+2. PistolDetection is the dataset used to train the handgun-detection model is available in: https://github.com/ari-dasci/OD-WeaponDetection/tree/master/Pistol%20detection